shetabit/visitor/README.md

 <p align="center"><img width="200" src="resources/images/visitor.png?raw=true"></p>

 # Laravel Visitor

-this is a laravel package to extract and access visitors' information such as `browser`, `ip`, `device` and etc.
+This is a laravel package to extract and access visitors' information such as `browser`, `ip`, `device` and etc.

-**in this package, you can recognize online users and determine if a user is online or not**
+**In this package, you can recognize online users and determine if a user is online or not**

 ### Install

-via composer
+Via composer

 ```bash
 composer require shetabit/visitor